Plusnet Broadband Review (Updated June 2026)

 By The Numbers

 Wired speeds are where Plusnet looks best.
-Over Ethernet, Full Fibre does exactly what you would expect from an Openreach FTTP service.
+Over Ethernet, Full Fibre should perform like a typical Openreach FTTP service, with the exact estimate confirmed at checkout for your address.
 Over Wi-Fi, the Hub Two is perfectly decent, but you will not see those headline numbers everywhere in the house on every device.
 That is normal, not a Plusnet-only issue.

 Top Alternatives